mseyne/denodoc/README.md

 A fullstack typescript (Deno+framework?+babel/sucrase?) project, a manual+tutorials static markdown engine.

-We still need to figure the correct stack, but the fullstack typscript around deno is the proposed challenge.
+We still need to figure the correct stack, but the fullstack typescript around deno is the proposed challenge.

 ### Features :
 * multilingual